Top 20 HR challenges in 2026 and how to solve them

 Only 25% of employees feel a strong sense of belonging.

-Fix it: Recognition builds belonging.
+Fix it: Recognition builds a sense of belonging.
 Weekly recognition makes employees 9x more likely to feel they belong.

 9. Recognition that doesn’t land